top of page

 I was blessed to have gone through elementary, middle, and high school with the same group of people, some of whom I still call friends.
 I eventually realized how special that was.

 A shift happened during middle school.
 I became a teenager with typical teenage tendencies, the loudest of which was questioning authority.
+(Frankly, I still do.)
 If it didn’t make sense, PJ would say, “that doesn’t make sense.”
 This directly contradicted a Hispanic norm (what mom and dad say is the law of the land) and caused conflict.
-In retrospect, this was the beginning of a growing fracture that would be created between my mom and I.
+In retrospect, this was the beginning of a growing fracture that would be created between my mom and me.

 In high school, I always wanted to run track.
 I was an active kid, always outside and quick.
-But I realized that to participate in a sport, I would need support from my family.
+But I realized that to participate in a sport, I would need my family's support.
 I wasn’t going to get that.
 I was distant from my older brother.
 (He was a senior when I was a freshman.)
-My dad lived on the other side of town and it wasn’t feasible to take me to school early for practice or pick me up late after practice.
+My dad lived on the other side of town, and it wasn’t feasible to take me to school early for practice or pick me up late after practice.
 And my mom worked ungodly hours to make things happen.

-Sports was never going to be an option.
+Sports were never going to be an option.

 The world has its ways.

 Something remarkable happened in that journalism suite.
 First, I met Mrs. Martha Singleton, whom I would model my teaching career after.
 Not only is she a Godly woman, but she is also a fantastic wife, mother and an even better teacher.
-For many reasons, she will forever be able to walk on water to me.
+For many reasons, she will forever be able to walk on water in my eyes.

 I became the editor of my high school newspaper!
 I always wanted to be a journalist—that was the goal.
 But I felt like I could have a significant impact—and more fun—as a journalism teacher, so I decided to pursue that after high school.